-Exporting For Class or NCC News Online
+Exporting For Class Review or NCC News Online

-Make sure the yellow marker is at the in point of the timeline, where you want to begin your video export, and that the TIMELINE is selected.
+- Make sure the blue playhead is at the In point of the timeline, where you want to begin your video export, and that the TIMELINE is selected. - Select FILE>EXPORT>MEDIA, or, with the Timeline window highlighted, press Control + M, or click the Export tab at the top.

-- Select FILE>EXPORT>MEDIA.
 You'll see in the preview window the video you're about to export.
-The little gray triangles represent the START and END points of your export. - In the right-hand pane, select QuickTime from the Export Settings>Format drop-down list. - If you have previously used this BDJ export preset on this computer under your login credentials, it should be in the Preset drop-down list.
-Find BDJ CLASS EXPORT PRESET in the drop-down list and select it.
-If you have not used this BDJ preset before, press the Import Preset icon to the right of the Preset drop-down list.
-In the window that opens, navigate to the PREMIERE PROJECT folder you downloaded and select BDJ CLASS EXPORT PRESET CC.
-Do not rename it when prompted, but DO CHECK the SAVE FILTER SETTINGS and SAVE FTP SETTINGS. - Click on the yellow text next to Output Name.
-In the Save As window that appears, navigate to where you want to save your video and name your video. - Click OK. - Make sure the boxes next to "Export Video" and "Export Audio" are checked. - Click the Export button.
-After a few minutes, your .mov video will be exported to the desired location on your computer, and then you can upload to the selected playback server.
+The little gray triangles represent the START and END points of your export. - In the left-hand pane, select H.264 from the Format drop-down list. - If you have previously used this BDJ export preset on this computer under your login credentials, it should be in the Preset drop-down list.
+Find BDJ Class YouTube Preset in the drop-down list and select it.
+If you have not used this BDJ preset before, press the three dots to the right of the Preset drop-down list and choose Import Preset.
+In the window that opens, navigate to the PREMIERE PROJECT folder you downloaded and select BDJ Class YouTube Preset.
+Do not rename it when prompted, but DO CHECK the SAVE FILTER SETTINGS and SAVE FTP SETTINGS. - Click on the text next to Location.
+In the Save As window that appears, navigate to where you want to save your video and name your video using the exact STORY SLUG and SEGMENT as indicated in ENPS (e.g., City Budget SOT,) and add the newscast and date to the filename, Click OK.
+(Example: 060516 City Budget SOT 4ps.mxf) Do not use punctuation except for \ and do not leave a space after the name (i.e. FileName .mxf) - Click the Export button.
+After a few minutes, your .mxf video will be exported to the desired location on your computer, and then you can upload wherever you need to.